 Regions and Zones

-Most local communities are grouped into four established ‘regions’ (Asia, Europe & the Middle East, Ibero-America, North America); we also have some communities in the South Pacific where we do not yet have an established region.
+Most local communities are grouped into four established ‘regions’ (Asia, Europe & the Middle East, Ibero-America, North America); we also have some communities in Africa and in the South Pacific where we do not yet have established regions.

 Regions are established by the international government to be vehicles for the communities of the region to support one another and advance the common mission in the region.